Hyperbolic models of transitive topologically Anosov flows in dimension three: Introduction.

 \section{Introduction.}

-A \emph{topological Anosov flow} on a closed $3$-manifold is a non-singular continuous $\R$-action satisfying the following condition: the two partitions of the manifold into stable and unstable sets of the trajectories of the flow, induce a pair of transverse foliations that intersect along the respective trajectories.
+A \emph{topologically Anosov flow} on a closed $3$-manifold is a continuous $\R$-action that is non-singular (i.e., has no global fixed point) and satisfies the following condition: the two partitions of the manifold into stable and unstable sets of the trajectories of the flow induce a pair of transverse foliations that intersect along the respective trajectories.

-The first family of examples in this category is the family \emph{smooth Anosov flows}.
-A smooth flow $\psi_t:M\to M$ generated by a non-singular smooth vector field $X$ is said to be \emph{Anosov} if its natural action on the tangent bundle of $M$ preserves a \emph{hyperbolic splitting}.
-In this case, the \emph{stable manifold theorem} of hyperbolic dynamics implies that the partitions of $M$ into stable and unstable sets of the trajectories give rise to a pair of transverse, invariant, $2$-dimensional foliations, that intersect along the trajectories of the flow.
-Every globally hyperbolic smooth flow is, thus, a topological Anosov flow.
+The first family of examples in this category are the \emph{smooth Anosov flows}.
+The flow generated by a non-singular smooth vector field on a closed manifold is \emph{Anosov}, if its natural action on the tangent bundle of the manifold preserves a \emph{hyperbolic splitting}.
+In this case, the \emph{stable manifold theorem} of hyperbolic dynamics implies that the partitions of the manifold into stable and unstable sets of the trajectories form a pair of transverse, invariant, $2$-dimensional foliations, that intersect along the trajectories of the flow.
+Therefore, every smooth flow that is globally hyperbolic (Anosov) is, in particular, a topologically Anosov flow.

-A general topological Anosov flow is a continuous-time dynamical system that resembles very much a smooth Anosov flow from the point of view of topological dynamics.
-For instance, it is \emph{orbitally expansive} and satisfy the \emph{global pseudo-orbits tracing property}.\footnote{It turns out that these two properties are enough to characterize topological Anosov dynamics.
-See comment on section \ref{subsection_top-Anosov_defn}.} The main difference between topological Anosov and smooth Anosov is not a matter of regularity; it is about the lack of hyperbolic splitting.
-Many of the properties of smooth Anosov flows derived from the existence of a hyperbolic splitting (e.g. $C^1$-structural stability, exponential contraction/expansion rates along invariant manifolds, or existence of special ergodic measures) are no longer available in the topological Anosov framework.
+A general topologically Anosov flow has the same dynamical behavior as a smooth Anosov flow from the point of view of topological dynamics.
+For instance, it is \emph{orbitally expansive} and satisfy the \emph{global pseudo-orbits tracing property}, and it turns out that these two properties are enough to characterize its dynamics (cf. Section \ref{subsection_top-Anosov_defn}).
+The main difference between topologically Anosov and smooth Anosov is not a matter of regularity, it is about the lack of hyperbolic splitting.
+A smooth flow can be topologically Anosov and non-hyperbolic at the same time, hence not Anosov.
+Many of the properties of smooth Anosov flows derived from the existence of a hyperbolic splitting (e.g. $C^1$-structural stability, exponential contraction/expansion rates along invariant manifolds, or existence of special ergodic measures) are no longer available in the topologically Anosov framework.

 The main problem motivating this work is the following question: